david125tran/C_Sharp_.NET/README.md

 Here I go over variables, data structures, operators, conditionals, loops, methods, and scope.

 ### Section 03: C# Crash Course - Intermediate
 Here I go over intermediate theory and connect to a SQL database in Azure Data Studios.
+I start by creating a database schema in Azure Data Studios (Section03 - DotNetCourseDatabase.sql).

 I make a Microsoft SQL database connection to write to the database and run queries using two different methods:
 1) The Dapper Method